 What is Enhanced Confections: The “How To” of Functional Confections?

-A new, one-week functional confection course is now being offered in March 2014.
+A new, one-week functional confection course is now being offered March 31 to April 3, 2015.
 Enhanced Confections: Tips and Techniques of Functional Ingredients begins with the fundamental chemical and functional interactions of ingredients.
 The course then advances to subject material including fibers, proteins, vitamins, herbals, functional lipids, and more, and how each of those uniquely impacts processing, troubleshooting, reworking, and sensory analysis of a variety of enhanced confections.
 Learning from industry experts specializing in each specific functional ingredient, participants will gain hands-on laboratory experience with all types of enhanced confections.

 Method of Instruction?